MicrosoftDocs/windows-itpro-docs/windows/security/identity-protection/hello-for-business/hello-how-it-works-authentication.md

 > [!NOTE]
 > You may have an on-premises domain federated with Azure AD.
 Once you have successfully provisioned Windows Hello for Business PIN/Bio on, any future login of Windows Hello for Business (PIN/Bio) sign-in will directly authenticate against Azure AD to get PRT, as well as authenticate against your DC (if LOS to DC is available) to get Kerberos as mentioned previously.
 AD FS federation is used only when Enterprise PRT calls are placed from the client.
 You need to have device write-back enabled to get "Enterprise PRT" from your federation.

-## Hybrid Azure AD join authentication using Azure AD Kerberos
+## Hybrid Azure AD join authentication using Azure AD Kerberos (Cloud Trust)

 ![Hybrid Azure AD join authentication using Azure AD Kerberos](images/howitworks/auth-haadj-cloudtrust.png)